-Consistent with policy position, supported
+Consistent with Policy Position, supported

-Inconsistent with policy position, amendments are possible to
+Inconsistent with Policy Position, amendments are possible to achieve

-achieve consistency
+consistency

-Inconsistent with policy position, Schedule 6 transition prevents
+Inconsistent with Policy Position, Schedule 6 transition prevents

 amendments required for consistency

-Table 3 Policy Position - Submission Summary and Sorell LPS evaluation
+Table 3 Policy Position - Submission Summary and Break O'Day LPS evaluation

-LPS Mapping Policy Position Rationale Sorell LPS evaluation summary / submission Zoning Substations (terminal and zone) to be zoned Utilities Communication sites to be zoned Utilities where the communications facility is the primary use of the site.
+LPS Mapping Policy Position Rationale Break O'Day LPS evaluation summary / submission Zoning Substations (terminal and zone) to be zoned Utilities Communication sites to be zoned Utilities where the communications facility is the primary use of the site.
 Reflects the primary use of the site and the nature of the asset Reflects the long asset lifespan Utilities zone allows for the future operation, maintenance modification and development requirements of the asset (this is particularly important for communications sites as these do not enjoy any ESI Act exemptions once established) Clear message to the community about the existing and long term use of the site.
-Amendment sought, inconsistent with policy position.
-The following assets should be rezoned Utilities: - Sorell Substation - Sorell Substation Communication Site No specific zoning is to be applied to ETC Allows for other compatible uses to occur in corridor Corridors are protected by ETIPC LPS is consistent with this policy position, supported.
-Landscape Conservation Zone (through LPS rezoning) is not applied to ETC Conflicts with the existing use of the land for electricity transmission Diminishes strategic benefit of existing corridors making consideration of new corridors more likely LPS is consistent with this policy position, supported.
+Amendment sought, inconsistent with Policy Position.
+Rezone South Sister Communication Site from the Rural Zone to the Utilities Zone No specific zoning is to be applied to ETC Allows for other compatible uses to occur in corridorCorridors are protected by ETIPC LPS is consistent with this Policy Position, supported.
+Landscape Conservation Zone (through LPS rezoning) is not applied to ETC Conflicts with the existing use of the land for electricity transmission Diminishes strategic benefit of existing corridors making consideration of new corridors more likely More onerous approvals pathway for augmentation of assets LPS is consistent with this Policy Position, supported.